wombleton/gitlaw-nz/acts/B/Bills of Exchange Act 1908.md

 *   The drawer of a bill, and any indorser, may insert therein an express stipulation---

-    *   (a) Negativing or limiting his own liability to the holder:
+    *   (a) negativing or limiting his own liability to the holder:

-    *   (b) Waiving as regards himself some or all of the holder's duties.
+    *   (b) waiving as regards himself some or all of the holder's duties.

     Compare: 1883 No 8 s 16